The 5 Best Mattresses For Side Sleepers of 2026

 1. Best Mattress For Side Sleepers

 The best mattress we've tested for side sleepers is the Casper Snow.
-This mattress's upper comfort layer is made of very soft memory foam, which helps make it suitable for a wide range of side sleepers.
-It offers decent body conformity for lighter side sleepers, and even better conformity for average-weight and heavier individuals, so regardless of your weight, it'll do a decent job of relieving pressure on your arm and shoulder.
+This Medium mattress's upper comfort layer is made of very soft memory foam, which helps make it suitable for a wide range of side sleepers.
+It performs best for average-weight and heavier people, but regardless of your weight, it'll do a decent job of relieving pressure on your arm and shoulder.
+It also offers solid support for most people, which helps ensure you sink in evenly.

 It also offers excellent cooling, so it's a good choice for hot sleepers, and its amazing motion dissipation means you can sleep peacefully with a partner.
 However, keep in mind that its soft, slow-moving memory foam comfort layers give it an enveloping feel.
-It's not very responsive, which makes it feel harder to move around on, and if you prefer to sleep 'on' and not 'in' your mattress, you might find it constricting.
-The mattress's comfort layers are also made of low-quality memory foam, and it may form permanent indentations sooner than mattresses that use higher-quality foams.
+It's not very responsive, which makes it feel harder to move around on, and you might find it constricting.
+If you prefer to sleep 'on' and not 'in' your mattress, our next recommendation, the Helix Midnight Luxe 2025, is a better choice.
+Finally, note that the Casper's comfort layers use low-quality memory foam, and it may form permanent indentations sooner than mattresses that use higher-quality foams.

 2. Best Upper Mid-Range Mattress For Side Sleepers